UltipaDocs

 GQL

-CREATE FULLTEXT review on EDGE review (content)
+CREATE FULLTEXT review ON EDGE review (content)

 Dropping a Full-text Index